-- 'I can do what I want because we are in a relationship and had sex before...' - That being in a relationship and gives you rights over your partner's body (Consent must be gained, and never assumed) - 'They never said no though...' - The belief that just because someone does not explicitly say the word 'no' they are consenting to sex (Silence is not the same as consent) - 'I had to convince them, but I got a yes eventually...' - That pressuring someone to say 'yes' counts as consent (Consent has to be given freely and without pressure) - 'We did it before so what's the problem...' - That consent is permanent, and that if you've had sex together before, you don't need to receive consent again (Consent is never permanent and can be withdrawn at any time)
+- 'I can do what I want because we are in a relationship and had sex before...' - That being in a relationship and gives you rights over your partner's body (Consent must be gained, and never assumed) - 'They wouldn't be dressed like that if they didn't want it...' - That wearing certain clothing suggests you're consenting to sex or 'asking for it' (Clothes do not equal consent) - 'They never said no though...' - The belief that just because someone does not explicitly say the word 'no' they are consenting to sex (Silence is not the same as consent) - 'It took some convincing but I got a yes eventually...' - That pressuring someone to say 'yes' counts as consent (Consent has to be given freely and without pressure) - 'We did it before so what's the problem...' - That consent is permanent, and that if you've had sex together before, you don't need to receive consent again (Consent is never permanent and can be withdrawn at any time)

 - 'Only strangers carry out sexual offences...' - The belief that the majority of sexual violence is perpetrated by someone unknown to the victim-survivor.
-(Statistics show that the majority of victim-survivors report that the person who chose to harm them are known to them) - 'Only gay men and boys are sexually abused/only gay men sexually assault other men...' - The assumption that sexuality is a factor in sexual violence between men (Being subjected to sexual violence has nothing to do with sexuality.
-It is about power and control) - 'Women are never perpetrators of sexual violence...' - The belief that women do not perpetrate sexual violence.
+(Statistics show that the majority of victim-survivors report that the person who chose to harm them are known to them) - 'Women are never perpetrators of sexual violence...' - The belief that women do not perpetrate sexual violence.
 (Although the majority of perpetrators are male, women can also be perpetrators of sexual violence)